Bumpless pipe dreams encode Gr\"obner geometry of Schubert polynomials: The main result

-We will use geometric vertex decomposition to develop a recurrence on unions of matrix Schubert varieties that mirrors the recurrence on bumpless pipe dreams from Section \ref{section:GVD}.
-Our tool for tracking multiplicities will be multidegrees.
+We will use geometric vertex decomposition to develop a recurrence on unions of matrix Schubert varieties that mirrors the recurrence on bumpless pipe dreams from Section \ref{sect:BPDandTransition}.
 Before beginning the proofs in this section, we give an example to illustrate the structure of the induction.

 \begin{example} Assume $w = 214365$ and $(a,b) = (5,5)$ as in Example \ref{ex:idealRecursion}.
 Keeping notation from that example for $u_1$, $u_2$, and $v$, we have seen that the equality of ideals is reflected in a bijection of the BPDs of $w$ with the union of the BPDs of $u_1$, $u_2$, and $v$.